converged-computing/oras-csi/docs/use-cases.md

 #### Sample java app

-The following application is composed from a java
+The following application is composed from a java base image, and the application artifact is added by the CSI.

 ```yaml
 kind: Pod